FAQs

 Where do I go ?

-You must attend all week, Mon, Wed & Friday you must be on campus to work with staff, students and alumni.
+You must attend all week on campus to work with staff, students, and alumni.
 You will be assigned to a Hub.
 This is a room on campus.

 Where do I go for resources?
 (Blackboard > GEC_Hub_NN - 2024)